asiffer/django-setfield/README.md

 | `{"NANA"}`           | `0b10` | `2`     |
 | `{"TOMTOM", "NANA"}` | `0b11` | `3`     |

-The order of the choices is then very important to keep your logic coherent.
+The order of the options is then very important to keep your logic coherent.
 You should not change it if some records are stored in DB.